Connect with Us Remotely

-The State of Democracy Lecture Series is coordinated by the Campbell Public Affairs Institute.
-For additional information or requests please call 315-443-5850 or 9707, or email Sunju Raybeck at firstname.lastname@example.org.
-You may also visit the web page at https://www.maxwell.syr.edu/stateofdemocracy/.
+The State of Democracy Lecture Series is hosted by the Maxwell School and coordinated by the Campbell Public Affairs Institute.
+For additional information about the series or this event, please contact Kelley Coleman at 315.443.9707 or email@example.com, or visit the website https://www.maxwell.syr.edu/stateofdemocracy/.

 This is a Zoom Webinar beginning at 4 PM EST. Register Here and a Zoom confirmation and link will be sent to you.